murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 ## Build your denovo_map.pl command

-1. In your ```GBS``` workspace, create a directory called ```output_denovo``` to contain the assembled data for this exercise.
+1. In your `gbs/` workspace, create a directory called `output_denovo` to contain the assembled data for this exercise.

 2. To avoid duplicating the raw data for each of us, we will use a link to the source data.
 This effectively creates a shortcut to another path without copying all the files.

     `ln -s /path/you/want/to/link` will create a shortcut to a given path right where you are!
-The raw data is in  ```/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/oregon_stickleback/``` Using the above explanation, create a link to this folder right here!
+The raw data is in `/nesi02659/obss_2021/resources/day3/oregon_stickleback/` Using the above explanation, create a link to this folder right here!

 3. Run Stacks’ denovo_map.pl pipeline program according to the following set of instructions.
 Following these instructions you will bit by bit create the complete `denovo_map.pl` command:

-    • Make sure you load the ```Stacks``` module (you can check if you have already loaded it using `module list`)
+    • Make sure you load the `Stacks` module (you can check if you have already loaded it using `module list`)

-    • Get back into the ```GBS``` folder if you wandered away.
+    • Get back into the `gbs/` folder if you wandered away.

     • Information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php).
 You will use this information below to build your command.

     • We want Stacks to understand which individuals in our study belong to which population.
 Stacks uses a so-called population map.
 The file contains sample names as well as populations.
 The file should be formatted in 2 columns like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).
 All 30 samples are at the file path below.
-Copy it into the `GBS` folder you should currently be in.
+Copy it into the `gbs/` folder you should currently be in.
 Note that all the samples have been assigned to a single "dummy" population, 'SINGLE_POP', just while we are establishing the optimal value of M in this current exerise.

-    ```/nesi/project/nesi02659/obss_2020/resources/day3/popmap.txt```
+    `/nesi/project/nesi02659/obss_2021/resources/day3/popmap.txt`

     • Make sure you specify this population map to the denovo_map.pl command.